GRAINS-CBOT wheat nears two-month peak on Ukraine crisis; corn hits June high

 Argentina rains bring 'water bomb' to NW Buenos Aires, drier in the south - exchange

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Emily Chow in Beijing; Editing by David Evans and Lisa Shumaker)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Emily Chow in Beijing; Editing by David Evans, Lisa Shumaker and Mark Porter)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))